kayveepr/Halium-9-LeMax2/README.md

 does not work on reboot.
 Create a directory "local_manifests" under <parent_dir>/.repo and copy local_manifests.xml for LineageOS 16.0 repo sync.
 Else do manually.
+"apparmor" as default security.
+GPS tested working well with webapps requesting for permission to use.